About Barnstormer Winery

 Kelly Van Scoyk

-Office Manager, Kelly Van Scoyk, has been with us for over three years.
+Wine Club & Office Manager, Kelly Van Scoyk, has been with Barnstormer for over five years.
 Kelly is very involved with our wine club, runs excellent wine tastings for our guests, handles wine cellar and library tracking, is now our wine tasting reservations lead person, manages lots of general office work (the list is long as she will tell you!) and maintaining the high level of hospitality and professionalism that our customers have come to enjoy and expect from their time at Barnstormer.
+She is also our team lead.
 Kelly is a great team player and jumps into every new project head first as her involvement and responsibilities keep growing each year.
 While not at Barnstormer, Kelly’s secret talent is gardening (enough to feed a small village each year) and being an awesome mother to her children.
 After spending 16 years working for Wegmans, she decided to dive into the world of Finger Lakes wine and enjoys a wide range of dry rosés, rieslings and dry reds (Blaufränkisch especially).
+Kelly completed her WSET 2 certification in 2021.

 Lead Tasting Room Associate

 Art had an illustrious 34 year teaching career that gave him amazing opportunities to meet people from all over the world.
-After Art retired, he joined the Barnstormer team five years ago and is our longest tenured employee!
+After Art retired, he joined the Barnstormer team over six years ago and is our longest tenured employee!
 His dynamic passion, ability to educate and worldly knowledge all translate into wonderful wine tastings for our guests.
 In addition to pursuing additional wine education through courses and tastings, Art prides himself on his attention to detail and is very active with the landscaping of the winery grounds.
 You can find Art in the tasting room most Fridays and Sundays during the busy season, so stop on by and enjoy a wine tasting that you’ll be sure to remember.
 It has been an absolute pleasure having Art join our team and he intends to stay on for many more years to come!
+Art completed his WSET 2 certification in 2021.

 Resident barn cat

 We figured Bailey needed a place here as well, our resident barn cat.
 Scott adopted Bailey from a local shelter in the spring of 2013, shortly after purchasing the barn.
 Bailey is an expert hunter and helps keep the critter count to a minimum but she is also a loving and affectionate greeter (for the most part) to our winery guests.
 Her favorite catch is chipmunk and her one lazy eye only adds to her general legend.
+Bailey has been known to stick her paw into a glass of wine to sample the quality, so keep an eye on her if she is around.
 Bailey has the largest fan base here, by far.
+She is 11 years young and going strong.